 As most others, I only visited Portobelo.
 I would love to see a review of San Lorenzo on this website too, but it isn’t as easily accessible.
-Without a rental car, your only chance is joining a day tour from Panama City.
+Without a rental car, your only chance is to join a day tour from Panama City.
 The pricing of these tours (of any guided tour from Panama City) is ridiculous: they all seem to start at 100 US dollar.
-That’s the downside of Panama: due to the cruise public, a large number of western expats and the general Americanization of the country prices often bear no relation to real costs.
+That’s the downside of Panama: due to the cruising public, a large number of western ex-pats, and the general Americanization of the country prices often bear no relation to real costs.

-Fortunately Portobelo can be reached by public transport.
-It cost me 5 US dollar each way, with a change of buses at the town of Sabanitas.
+Fortunately, Portobelo can be reached by public transport.
+It cost me 5 US dollars each way, with a change of buses in the town of Sabanitas.
 Taking this route, you avoid Colon which has the reputation of a hellhole (though that might be an exaggeration too).
 Sabanitas is easy and friendly, and Diablos Rojos race by frequently to take you to Portobelo.
 I wasn’t the only tourist on this bus, nor in the town itself.
-On approach you immediately notice the formidable natural harbour, which even Columbus acknowledged.
+On approach, you immediately notice the formidable natural harbour, which even Columbus acknowledged.
 It reminded me a bit of the Bay of Kotor.

-The site has been on the List in Danger since in 2012 mainly due to neglect: environmental factors, lack of a maintenance programme and polluted water has lead to deteroriation of the site.
+The site has been on the List in Danger since 2012 mainly due to neglect: environmental factors, lack of a maintenance program and polluted water has led to the deterioration of the site.
 There are even families living in the inner areas of the Santiago de Gloria Castle, though new houses are said to be currently under construction.
-The town seems to be too far away from Panama-City to attract the much-needed attention.
-It's still worth a detour to visit however.
+The town seems to be too far away from Panama City to attract much-needed attention.
+It's still worth a detour to visit, however.

 I just returned form a visit to Portobelo(Feb.
 2011) The heavy rains have taken a toll on the whole area.
 The road to Portobelo, still had several damaged spots that slowed down traffic.
 The town of Portobelo had had several house destroyed by landslides with loss of lives.
 The Fort also suffered damage form the landslides.
 Parts of the wall had collapsed and huge tree trunk were still in the process of being removed.
 The site was undergoing repair and restoration.
 All in all, it is a beautiful site to visit.